 Knowledge about hydrological processes in the subsurface, and potentially below a solid snow cover, would be greatly beneficial to thermo-hydraulic modeling and stability assessment of sloping permafrost regions.
 Scapozza et al. (2008) presented SP measurements on rock glaciers, finding evidence that SP profiles can provide information on water content and movement.
-Thompson et al. (2016) investigated melt water flow in snow packs over a glacier using SP, finding clear evidence for streaming potentials generated by melt water within the snow packs.
-Voytek et al. (2016) presented combined ERT and SP measurements on an arctic hill-slope, finding that SP potentials follow topography and expected flow paths on larger scales, while showing much more complex behavior on smaller scales.
+Thompson et al. (2016) investigated melt water flow in snow packs over a glacier using SP, finding clear evidence for streaming

+5 potentials generated by melt water within the snow packs.
+Voytek et al. (2016) presented combined ERT and SP measurements on a arctic hill-slope, finding that SP potentials follow topography and expected flow paths on larger scales, while showing much more complex behavior on smaller scales.

-Relatively few applications of long-term SP monitoring setups for mountainous regions have been reported: Blake and Clarke (1999) report on multi-year SP measurements at the bottom of a glacier in Canada, finding clear evidence for electrical streaming potentials caused by periodic and episodic water movement at the bed of the glacier.
+Relatively few applications of long-term SP monitoring setups for mountainous regions have been reported: Blake and Clarke (1999) report on multi-year SP measurements at the bottom of a glacier in Canada, finding clear evidence for electrical

+- 10 streaming potentials caused by periodic and episodic water movement at the bed of the glacier.
 Trique et al. (2002), and associated publications, report on a multi-year SP measurement campaign in the French Alps.
 Electrical signature changes were associated with changes in the water level of adjacent reservoir lakes, which in turn were related to vertical water movement in the soil.
-Kulessa et al. (2003) present results from multi-year borehole SP measurements in a glacier, successfully relating electrical signals to water flow direction and velocity, and investigating the separation of geochemically and hydraulically generated electrical signals.
-Other notable long-term monitoring studies include volcanic research, in which natural electrical signals are investigated as precursor signals to seismic activity: For example, Friedel et al. (2004) present SP results from the Merapi volcano, finding evidence for periodic and episodic water movement caused by atmospheric changes and speculate about transients induced by volcanic activity.
+Kulessa et al. (2003) present results from multi-year borehole SP measurements in a glacier, successfully relating electrical signals to water flow direction and velocity, and investigating the separation of geochemically and hydraulically - 15 generated electrical signals.
+Other notable long-term monitoring studies are often related to volcanic research, in which natural electrical signals are investigated as precursor signals to seismic activity.
+For example, Friedel et al. (2004) present SP results from the Merapi volcano, finding evidence for periodic and episodic water movement caused by atmospheric changes and speculate about transients induced by volcanic activity.
+Recently, Hu et al. (2020) discussed a four-year multi-electrode time series of borehole SP measurements in a hydrological observatory, comparing measured data with modeled SP data, while - 20 taking into account water flow and transport processes.

 Despite these promising studies, SP measurements in mountainous and permafrost regions remain relatively scarce (e.g., Hauck, 2013), possibly due to the problems and ambiguities arising in the analysis of SP data with regard to subsurface flow parameters in these complex environments.
-Correspondingly, equipment for SP measurements in these regions is not readily available, requiring improvisation and self-assembly, hindering progress in the assessment of the SP method for permafrost research.
+Correspondingly, equipment for SP measurements in these regions is not readily available, requiring improvisation and self-assembly, hindering progress in the assessment of the SP method for permafrost measurements.